blakadder/blog/_posts/2021-10-13-nspanel-teardown.md

 ![Buttons](/assets/images/nspanel/buttons.jpg)

 That little black drop labelled `NTC` is the temperature sensor.
+Sonoff confirmed it is an NTC thermistor probe model MF52A R = 10K±1% B = 3950K±1%.

 Exactly in the middle is the reset button reachable through the pin hole in the switch housing.

 At the bottom are the two buttons used for switching.
 Now I understand why they were so bad to press with lousy feedback.
 The plastic switches have only the two white rubbery pieces instead of a real spring which just contributes more to the mushy feel and the false feedback without actually actuating the buttons when pressed at the edges.